CONCLAVE

 You have to hand it to Robert Harris - he's a master at extracting drama out of very unpromising material, whether it be the 1938 Munich peace conference or as here the election of a new Pope.

-I had read the novel but naturally had forgotten pretty much all of it, including the shock revelation at the end, so was able to enjoy the story all over again.
+I had read the novel but naturally had forgotten pretty much all of it, including the shock revelation at the end, so I was able to enjoy the story all over again.

 It's well put together, with good supporting performances all round by the likes of John Lithgow, Stanley Tucci, and Isabella Rossellini.